frothkoetter/cdw/README.md

 The next part is about Iceberg table maintenance

-We will delete rows for three months and change the partition schema before optimize the table.
+We will delete rows for three dayofmonth with three delete statements and change the partition schema before optimize the table.

 ```sql